 Although the base classes neatly handle most aspects of the clone operation, there are subtleties involved with cloning type constraints.
 Absolute type constraints on ports and parameters are carried automatically into the clone, so clone() methods should never call setTypeEquals().
-However, relative type constraints are not cloned automatically because of the difficulty of ensuring that the other object being referred to in a relative constraint is the intended one.
-Thus, in figure 5.5, the clone() method
+However, relative

 '''

-public class SimplerScale extends Transformer (
+public class SimplerScale extends Transformer {

 public SimplerScale(CompositeEntity container, String name)

-throws NameDuplicationException, IllegalActionException (
+throws NameDuplicationException, IllegalActionException {

 super(container, name);

 output.setTypeAtLeast(input);

 output.setTypeAtLeast(factor);

+}

 ports and parameters

+1111

+1111

 / The factor.
 The default value of this parameter is the integer 1. /

 public Parameter factor;

+public methods

 1111

-public methods
+1111

 / Clone the actor into the specified workspace.
 This calls the

 base class and then sets the type constraints.

-@param workspace The workspace for the new object.
-Oreturn A new actor. @exception CloneNotSupportedException If a derived class has has an attribute that cannot be cloned. public Object clone(Workspace workspace) throws CloneNotSupportedException { SimplerScale newObject = (SimplerScale)super.clone(workspace); newObject.output.setTypeAtLeast(newObject.input); newObject.output.setTypeAtLeast(newObject.factor); return newObject; 1 '''
+Oparam workspace The workspace for the new object.

+Greturn A new actor.

+Gexception CloneNotSupportedException If a derived class has

+has an attribute that cannot be cloned.

+public Object clone(Workspace workspace) throws CloneNotSupportedException {

+SimplerScale newObject = (SimplerScale)super.clone(workspace);

+newObject.output.setTypeAtLeast(newObject.input);

+newObject.output.setTypeAtLeast(newObject.factor);

+return newObject;

+}

+. . .

+'''